sci-wms/sci-wms/README.md

 - >= 4GB RAM But it depends directly on the size and extents of the datasets you will be visualizing.
 - > 2 CPU (> 4 CPU Better)
-- Python > Version 2.6
+- Version 3 > Python > Version 2.6

 ##Community